ResEnv/chain-api/README.md

 Sensor Data
 -----------

 Sensor Data is the raw data captured by the sensors.
-Each Sensor Data resource represents a single data point, so the client is often looking at large aggregations of this data.
+The `data` field is a list containing the actual data points.
+If necessary there are pagination links just like collection resources.
+There is also a `createForm` link which gives the URL to post data to this data set.

 ### Resource Fields

+* `dataType` (string) - The type of the data, currently always "float"
+* `data` (list) - List of data, each of which is a JSON object with at least a `value` key and a `timestamp` key.
+The type of the `value` key is determined by the `datatype` attribute
-* `value` (float) - The value of the sensor data
+* `totalCount` (int) - The total number of data points in the collection.
+If the total count is too large a single response may only have one page of data
-* `timestamp` (ISO 8601 timestamp) - Timestamp marking when the data was captured

 ### Example

     {
       "_links": {
+          "self": {"href": "/api/scalar_data/?device=9382"},
+          "curies": [{
+              "name": "ch",
+              "href": "/rels/{rel}",
+              "templated": true
+          }],
+          "createForm": {
+              "href": "/api/scalar_data/?device=9382",
+              "title": "Add Data"
-          "self": { "href": "/api/scalar_data/91830" }
+          }
       },
+      "dataType": "float",
+      "data": [
-      "value": 23.5,
+        {"value": 23.5, "timestamp": "2014-03-12T13:37:27+00:00"},
+        {"value": 23.3, "timestamp": "2014-03-12T13:38:81+00:00"},
+        {"value": 22.9, "timestamp": "2014-03-12T13:39:75+00:00"},
-      "timestamp": "2014-03-12T13:37:27+00:00"
+        {"value": 22.4, "timestamp": "2014-03-12T13:40:98+00:00"}
+      ],
+      "totalCount": 4
     }

 Dev Server Initial Setup